 Gluten-Free Baking Is Still A Science

 Whether you are baking with regular flour or gluten-free flour, it is still a science.
-Gluten-free flours need a little more attention because they are not as forgiving as wheat flour.
+Gluten-free baking need a little more attention because gluten-free flours are not as forgiving as wheat flour.

 Gluten-free flours have a finer texture than wheat flour, making them harder to measure accurately.
 Plus, it’s hard to dip the measuring cups into the little bags.